Leading Your Student Organizations at UMB

 Quick Tips and More Information

-Feel free to view the How to Start your Student Organization Re-registration Form for a visual aid in how to start your re-registration.
+Feel free to view the How to Start your Student Organization Re-registration Form Instructions for a visual aid in how to start your re-registration.

 Report an Incident